 Bio

-When not locked down by a pandemic, Ken McGoogan is a globe-trotting, history-hunting storyteller who survived shipwreck off Dar es Salaam, chased the ghost of Jane Lady Franklin from Russell Square to Van Diemen’s Land, and placed a John Rae memorial plaque in the High Arctic.
-Ken has published fifteen books – mostly nonfiction narratives, but also novels and memoirs.
-His best-selling titles include Dead Reckoning, Celtic Lightning, Fatal Passage, 50 Canadians Who Changed the World, Lady Franklin’s Revenge, and Flight of the Highlanders.
+When not locked down by a pandemic, Ken McGoogan is a globe-trotting historian who survived shipwreck off Dar es Salaam, chased the ghost of Jane Lady Franklin from Russell Square to Van Diemen’s Land, and placed a John Rae memorial plaque in the High Arctic.
+Ken has published seventeen books – mostly historical or biographical narratives, but also novels and memoirs.
+His best-selling titles include Searching for Franklin, Flight of the Highlanders, Dead Reckoning, Celtic Lightning, Fatal Passage, 50 Canadians Who Changed the World, Lady Franklin’s Revenge, and Canada’s Undeclared War: Fighting Words from the Literary Trenches.

-In 1998, Ken landed a fellowship that took him to the University of Cambridge (Wolfson College) for three months.
+In 1998, with four books behind him, Ken won a fellowship to University of Cambridge (Wolfson College) for three months.
 There he conceived his biography of John Rae, Fatal Passage, which gave rise to a string of books and a series of prizes, among them the Pierre Berton Award for Popular History, the University of British Columbia Medal for Canadian Biography, the Canadian Authors’ Association History Award, the Writers’ Trust Drainie-Taylor Biography Prize, and an American Christopher Award for “a work of artistic excellence that affirms the highest values of the human spirit.”
 Fatal Passage also inspired an award-winning, feature-length docudrama on which he served as consultant.

 Born in Montreal, Ken grew in a francophone resort town on Lake of Two Mountains.
 While working en ville at a personnel agency, attending Sir George Williams University, and living in the McGill Ghetto, he discovered Jack Kerouac.
 He went on the road with a guitar on his back, hitchhiking and riding freights to San Francisco and the Haight-Ashbury.
 He performed as a singer-songwriter in obscure clubs and coffee houses across the continent.